B2B vs. B2C Personalization: 5 Key Differences

 In comparison, because B2C has shorter sales cycles, you'll look at metrics that focus more on immediate customer actions.
 This can include conversion rates, average order value, and repeat purchase rates.

-When calculating ROI in B2C, you'll focus on specific campaigns, channels, or marketing initiatives and the impact on sales, conversions, and customer acquisition costs.
+When calculating ROI in B2C, you'll focus on specific campaigns, channels, or marketing initiatives and their impact on sales, conversions, and customer acquisition costs.

 The Fast Lane to Personalization